af83/rest-mongo/README.md

 ## Intro

-rest-js is a wrapper around node-mongodb-native for easier use of MongoDB from nodejs.
+rest-mongo is a wrapper around node-mongodb-native for easier use of MongoDB from nodejs.
 It provides high level functions to interact with your objects, which are generated from a JSON schema.

 ## Examples